jeremyBanks/speedruns/README.md

 Restart the server to load the new data.

+## Installation

+`cargo install speedruns` to install or update `speedruns`.

+`npm install --global speedruns` to install or update `speedruns-frontened`.

-## `speedruns` crate structure
+## Crate structure

-Interface probably won't be stable until 1.0.0.
+The `speedruns` interface probably won't be stable until 1.0.0.
 This is being developed as a service first, a library second.

 ### `::utils` (crate: `speedruns_utils`)